 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated when the Not applicable with the HMP ar nd how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated when the same integrated with the sa with the HMP ar nd how does this reduce risk?
 Post-Disaster Recovery Plan Yes NYS Long-Term Recovery Plan (March 2023) State NYSDHSES How has or will this be integrated with the HMP and how does this reduce risk?
 This volume includes the provisions for implementing long-term recovery activities and functions, including mitigation, as provided for under the Federal Robert T. Stafford Disaster Relief and Emergency Assistance Act and a variety of Federal-State programs.
 Volume 3 also recognizes the primacy of local governments in the implementation of long-term recovery plans and, depending on the nature and impact of the disaster, new programs that might be necessary to implement at the county or local level.
-Public Health Plan Yes Yates County County Yates Comprehensive Regional Community Health Assessment Plan (2022-2024) Yates County Public Health How has or will this be integrated with the HMP and how does this reduce risk?
+Public Health Plan Yes Yates County Public Health How has or will this be integrated with the HMP and how does this reduce risk?
 The goals of the CHIP are to prevent chronic disease and promote well-being and prevent mental and substance disorders.
-Other ther No How has or will this be integrated with the HMP and how does this reduce risk?
+Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Not applicable